Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Architecture.md

 ---
 # Architecture

-The Input System has a layered architecture that consists of a low-level layer and a high-level layer.

-# Native backend
+The Input System architecture has two layers: low-level high-level.
+It interacts with the built-in back end in the Unity Editor.

+## The built-in back end

-The foundation of the Input System is the native backend code.
+The foundation of the Input System is the built-in back end code.
 This is platform-specific code that collects information about available devices and input data from devices.
 This code isn't part of the Input System package; it's included with Unity itself.
 It has implementations for each runtime platform supported by Unity.
 This is why some platform-specific input bugs can only be fixed by an update to Unity, rather than a new version of the Input System package.

-The Input System interfaces with the native backend using [events](input-events.md) that the native backend sends.
-These events notify the system of the creation and removal of [Input Devices](devices.md) and any updates to the Device states.
-For efficiency and to avoid creating garbage, the native backend reports these events as a simple buffer of raw, unmanaged memory containing a stream of events.
+The Input System interfaces with the built-in back end in one of two ways:

+- With [events](input-events.md) that the built-in back end sends.
+These events notify the system of the creation and removal of [Input devices](devices.md) and any updates to the device states.
+For efficiency, the built-in back end reports these events as a simple buffer of raw, unmanaged memory containing a stream of events.
-The Input System can also send data back to the native backend in the form of [commands](device-commands.md) sent to devices, which are also buffers of memory that the native backend interprets.
+- Sending data back to the built-in back end in the form of [commands](device-commands.md) sent to devices, which are also buffers of memory that the built-in back end interprets.
 These commands can have different meanings for different device types and platforms.

-# Input System (low-level)
+## Low-level diagram

 The diagram of the low-level Input System reads top-to-bottom as a layered pipeline:

-1. The native platform backends at the bottom feed the InputManager.
+1. The built-in platform back ends feed the InputManager.
 1. The InputManager uses layouts to build devices.
-1. The device's state is stored in Input State Memory at the top.
+1. The device's state is stored in Input State Memory.

 ```mermaid
 flowchart TB